The Commission (American Mafia): Status

-According to Joseph Massino, former boss of the Bonanno family, the last known Commission meeting held with all the bosses was in November 1985, just before the death of Paul Castellano that December.
+According to Joseph Massino, former boss of the Bonanno family, the last known Commission meeting held with all the bosses was in November 1985, just before the death of Castellano that December.
 However, a Commission meeting in 1988 was led by John Gotti and attended by Vincent Gigante and new Lucchese boss Victor Amuso, the first Commission meeting since the Mafia Commission Trial.
 According to Salvatore Vitale, a Commission meeting was held in early 2000 to restore the rule requiring both parents to be of Italian descent in order to become a made man.
 The Commission is still reported to exist, though its current membership is composed of only the bosses of the Five Families and the Chicago Outfit.

 Instead of a meeting of bosses, underbosses or captains meet secretly to discuss business and govern.

 In October 2017, Domenico Violi of the Luppino crime family in Hamilton, Ontario was heard to have been named underboss of the Buffalo crime family on wiretaps; this revealed the activity of The Commission as Violi's promotion was so unusual, being the first Canadian to hold the second-highest position in the American Mafia, that Buffalo crime family boss Joseph Todaro Jr. stated he consulted with The Commission for permission to promote him as Buffalo's new underboss.

 Historical leadership

 Chairman of the Commission

-There was no "ruler" of the Commission, but there was a nominated Chairman or Head of the National Commission.
-This was used as a substitute to the role of capo di tutti capi, as that had the connotations of the old Mustache Pete system of one-man rule.
+There was no "ruler" of the Commission, but according to Joseph Bonanno, there was a nominated Chairman or Head of the National Commission.